jonseymour/12coins/README.md

 5. Label the structure of each weighing with p,q,r,s,t according to how many of each type of coin the the left hand side of the weighing has.

-6. Lookup the structure labeled by 5 and assign the index of that structure to S then permute the weighings according to the permutation to produce one of 5 possible structures:
+6. Lookup the structure labeled by step 5. and assign the index of that structure to S then permute the weighings according to the permutation to produce one of 5 possible structures:
 {ppp, qpp, prs, prt or qrs}.